-This is one of my absolute favourite pasta shapes to make and eat, it has a wonderful chewy texture that can't be beat.
-Pici is a really rustic shape originating in Tuscany and is a thick spaghetti shape that is often paired with my favourite cacio e pepe sauce.
+Homemade pici pasta is one of my absolute favourite pasta shapes to make and eat, it has a wonderful chewy texture that can't be beaten.
+Pici is a really rustic shape originating in Tuscany and is a hand-rolled spaghetti shape that is often paired with my favourite cacio e pepe sauce.
 It is so simple to make, all you need is flour, water and olive oil.
-Rolling the strands take a bit of time so maybe don't plan on feeding 10 people for your first try!
+Rolling the strands take a bit of time but it's worth every minute!

 Ingredients